Transportation Demand Management (TDM)

 TRAFFIX staff are employees of Hampton Roads Transit (HRT); however, funding is provided through the Hampton Roads Transportation Planning Organization (HRTPO).
 The HRTPO has authorized annual funding for TRAFFIX through Congestion Mitigation and Air Quality (CMAQ) and/or Regional Surface Transportation Program (RSTP) funding since Fiscal Year (FY) 1995.
-The TRAFFIX Oversight Subcommittee (TOS), made up of transportation professionals from the cities and counties in the Metropolitan Planning Area (MPA), the Virginia Department of Transportation (VDOT), Federal Highway Administration (FHWA), U.S. Navy, and the Virginia Department of Rail and Public Transportation (DRPT), reviews the progress and status of TRAFFIX three times per year.
-The TOS reports to the Transportation Technical Advisory Committee (TTAC), which in turn reports to the HRTPO board.
+The TRAFFIX Subcommittee (TS), made up of transportation professionals from the cities and counties in the Metropolitan Planning Area (MPA), the Virginia Department of Transportation (VDOT), Federal Highway Administration (FHWA), U.S. Navy, and the Virginia Department of Rail and Public Transportation (DRPT), reviews the progress and status of TRAFFIX three times per year.
+The TS reports to the Transportation Technical Advisory Committee (TTAC), which in turn reports to the HRTPO board.

 TRAFFIX administers many programs internally and also advertises TDM programs administered by outside organizations.
 The Commuter Computer, Vanpool Program, Guaranteed Ride Program, and park & ride lots are operated by TRAFFIX, while NuRide Rewards and Telework!VA are programs of other agencies which TRAFFIX promotes for Hampton Roads.